-F.1 Simplified diagram of options
+F.1Simplified diagram of options

-Project stage Normal procedure Draft submitted with proposal "Fast-track procedure" a Technical Specification b Technical Report c Publicly Available Specification d Proposal stage (see 2.3) Acceptance of proposal Acceptance of proposal Acceptance of proposal a Acceptance of proposal Acceptance of proposal g Preparatory stage (see 2.4) Preparation of working draft Study by working group e Preparation of draft Approval of draft PAS Committee stage (see 2.5) Development and acceptance of committee draft Development and acceptance of committee draft e Acceptance of draft Acceptance of draft Enquiry stage (see 2.6 and in IEC, see IEC Supplement E.3.1) Development and acceptance of enquiry draft Development and acceptance of enquiry draft Acceptance of enquiry draft Approval stage (see 2.7) Approval of FDIS f Approval of FDIS f Approval of FDIS f Publication stage (see 2.8) Publication of International Standard Publication of International Standard Publication of International Standard Publication of Technical Specification Publication of Technical Report Publication of PAS Stages in italics, enclosed by dotted circles may be omitted. a See F.2. b See 3.1. c See 3.3. d See 3.2. e According to the result of the vote on the new work item proposal, both the preparatory stage and the committee stage may be omitted. f May be omitted if the approval criteria of 2.6.3 are met and no technical changes are to be included. g See ISO and IEC Supplements for details on proposals for PAS.
+Project stage Normal procedure Draft submitted with proposal "Fast-track Technical procedure" 1 Specification 2 Technical Report 8) Publicly Available Specification 4) Proposal stage (see 2.3) Acceptance of proposal Acceptance of proposal Acceptance of proposal 1) Acceptance of proposal Acceptance of proposal 7) Preparatory stage (see 2.4) Preparation of working draft Study by working group 5 Preparation of draft Approval of draft PAS Committee stage (see 2.5) Development and acceptance of committee draft Development and acceptance of committee draft 5) Acceptance of draft Acceptance of draft Enquiry stage (see 2.6) Development and acceptance of enquiry draft Development and acceptance of enquiry draft Acceptance of enquiry draft Approval stage (see 2.7) Approval of FDIS [®] Approval of FDIS® Approval of FDIS® Publication stage (see 2.8) Publication of International Standard Publication of International Standard Publication of International Standard Publication of Technical Specification Publication of Technical Report Publication of PAS Stages in italics , enclosed by dotted circles may be omitted.
+See F.2.
+See 3.1.
+See 3.3.
+See 3.2.
+According to the result of the vote on the new work item proposal, both the preparatory stage and the committee stage may be omitted.
+6) May be omitted if the enquiry draft was approved without negative votes.
+7) See ISO and IEC Supplements for details on proposals for PAS.